In this article, we will discuss the essential topic of jurisprudence “Sociological School of Jurisprudence”. Let’s begin.

 According to Ehrlich, the institution of marriage, domestic life, heritage, possession, contract, etc. governs society through living law which dominates human life.
 By living law, he meant the extra-legal control that controls my social reality.
 The central point of Ehrlich’s thesis is that the law of a community is to be found in social facts and not in formal sources of law.

 He says, “at present as well as at any other time, the center of gravity of legal development lies not in legislation nor in juristic science, nor in judicial decisions, but in the society itself.”
 Hence the living law is the fact that governs life and a proper study of law requires the study of all the social circumstances in which the law functions in society.
 A statute that is habitually disregarded is no part of living.

 The use of the word ‘sociological jurisprudence’ means that the law should be made in society, and its needs should be given more attention.
 To achieve this end, a very close study of the social conditions of society, in which law is to be worked, is indispensable.

 Inhering was a German jurist and described as ‘the father of modern sociological jurisprudence’.
 His main work is ‘The spirit of law’.
-But he is very well known for his principal Wor Der Zweck in Reett (1877-83) translated or ‘Law as a means to an End’.
+But he is very well known for his principal Wor Der Zweck in Reett (1877-83) translated as ‘Law as a means to an End’.
 He rejected the Analytical and Historical jurisprudence as the jurisprudence of conceptions.
-He says that the law is coercion organized in Act from by the state.
+He says that the law is coercion organized in Act by the state.
 It is a way to achieve a proper balance between social and individual interests.
-It is through two impulses- coercion, and reward that society compels individuals to subordinate selfish individual interest to social purposes and general interests.
-Thus his insistence on the need to reconcile competing individuals and social interest made him ‘the father of the modern sociological jurisprudence that inspired jurists like Roscoe Pound and others.
+It is through two impulses- coercion, and reward that society compels individuals to subordinate selfish individual interests to social purposes and general interests.
+Thus his insistence on the need to reconcile competing individuals and social interests made him ‘the father of the modern sociological jurisprudence that inspired jurists like Roscoe Pound and others.